chadhindsight/Monster-Game/README.md

 # Monster Game Project

 Built with a basic implementation of Vue JS, this web app pits the user against a monster in a traditional RPG scenario.
+This was mainly a way to practice and implement Vue concepts that I recently learned about.

 ## How it works